 The pictures above show the two coupons following the Charpy test confirm the brittleness of the Titanic’s hull steel.
 When the Titanic struck the iceberg, the hull plates did not deform, as they should have.
 Instead, they fractured!
 This leaves us wondering if the designers anticipated this, and contributes to the reasons of why the Titanic sank.

 Did Chemistry Have an Effect?

-The steel from the Titanic was further analyzed for chemical components and was found to contain high levels of both oxygen and sulfur, which implied that the steel was semi-kilned, low-carbon steel, made using the open-hearth process.
+In the search for answers to the question “Why did the Titanic sink”, the steel from the Titanic was further analyzed for chemical components and was found to contain high levels of both oxygen and sulfur, which implied that the steel was semi-kilned, low-carbon steel, made using the open-hearth process.
 If one had a powerful microscope to zoom in at the dimensions of order or micrometers, you would see that steel shows a grain structure, as shown in Figure 4.

 High sulfur content disrupts the grain structure of steel, leading to an increase in its brittleness.
 When sulfur combines with magnesium in the steel, it forms stringers of magnesium sulfide which act as “highways” for crack propagation.
 Although most of the steel used for shipbuilding in the early 1900s had a relatively high sulfur content, the Titanic’s steel was particularly high, even for those times .

 While the material is normally quite ductile, the addition of oxygen causes the material to transition from ductile to brittle in nature.
 This proved the plausibility of brittle fracture of the hull steel.
 It is a known fact that high oxygen content in steel leads to an increased ductile-to-brittle transition temperature, which was determined as 25°C to 35°C for the Titanic steel.
 Most modern steels would need to be chilled below -60°C before they exhibited similar behavior.